ShawnHymel/saleae-docs/_pages/getting-started.md

 For example, we will configure the Logic software to begin capturing whenever Channel 7 (the most significant bit in our counter) switches from high to low (falling edge).
 This will center the capturing process around the point (t = 0) when the counter rolls over from 255 (0xFF) to 0 (0x00).

-By default, the logic analyzer should be configured to trigger on a rising edge for Channel 0.
+By default, the Logic Analyzer should be configured to trigger on a rising edge for Channel 0.
 Click on the **Trigger Settings Button** for Channel 0 and click on the **Rising Edge** button, which should disable all triggers for the analyzer.
 Verify that the trigger buttons for all channels change to the rising edge icon.

 ![Disable triggers in the Logic software]({{ site.baseurl }}/assets/images/getting-started/screen_09.png?style=center)